cs4241-21a/a1-gettingstarted/README.md

 - **Added a link**: Added a link back to the assignment README

 ### Design Achievements
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the Kaisei HarunoUmi Font from Google Fonts**: I used Kaisei HarunoUmi as the font for the primary copy text in my site.
 - **Applied color scheme to page**: Set each section of the page to have its own color (while maintaining readability), and added a screenshot of the color wheel used